quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 : A variable-length integer specifying the number of Supported Version fields following it.
 The server encodes all versions it supports in the subsequent list, ordered by descending preference.
+Note that the version in the Negotiated Version field MUST be included in the Supported Version list.

 Clients MAY include versions following the pattern `0x?a?a?a?a` in their